JudicialCouncilOfCalifornia/appellate-selfhelp/wp-content/plugins/resmushit-image-optimizer/readme.txt

 = How great is reSmush.it ? =

-Since we've optimized more than 7,000,000,000 pictures, we've risen new skills.
+Since we've optimized more than 15,000,000,000 pictures, we've risen new skills.
 Our service is still in development to bring you new crazy functionalities.

+= What about WebP and next generation image formats ? =

+We're working on a new offer to bring you the best of these new features.
+Please be patient, it will come soon :)

 = Is there an "Optimize on upload" feature ? =